 The Edit Mode Features were designed to allow the artist to adjust the program while it is running.
-These features are accessed from both a GlassFire program and a Ramp and Hold Program.
+These features are generally used after a visual inspection of the project indicates a change in the program is needed.
+Edit Mode Features can be accessed from both a GlassFire program and a Ramp and Hold Program.
 Inspecting the glass while it is firing allows you to make certain adjustments on the very first firing however there are some precautions that should be observed.